Sikorsky CH-53 Sea Stallion: Iran

-During the 1970s, an initial fleet of six RH-53D Sea Stallions was delivered to the Imperial Iranian Navy (IIN).
+In the 1970s, an initial fleet of six RH-53D Sea Stallions was delivered to the Imperial Iranian Navy (IIN).
 Following the Iranian Revolution in 1979, the Sea Stallions continued in service with the renamed Islamic Republic of Iran Navy (IRIN).
 These were supplemented by five U.S. Navy examples that were abandoned during Operation Eagle Claw in 1980.
-Despite US sanctions that have blocked the nation from acquiring spares and support from overseas, Iran has reportedly been able to keep at least a portion of their Sea Stallions in an operational condition; this effort has been aided by illegal exports of controlled parts to Iran by US citizens.
+Despite US sanctions that have blocked Iran from acquiring spares and support from overseas, Iran has reportedly been able to keep at least a portion of their Sea Stallions in an operational condition.
+This effort has been aided by illegal exports of controlled parts to Iran by US citizens.